 |BD-R (non-dye, gold metal layer)||10 to 20 years|

 |DVD-R (silver alloy metal layer)||10 to 20 years|

 |DVD and BD (read-only, such as a DVD or Blu-ray movie)||10 to 20 years|

 Are DVDs good for long term storage?

 DVDs have been great, thanks to a good few gigabytes of storage on a single disc.
 But a lot of people have now filed them away, like they’re a good long term storage option. … Unless you have purchased expensive long-term, archival-quality discs that guarantee lifespan, these are going to rot and lose your data.

 Store discs horizontally for a long time (years).
 Open a recordable optical disc package if you are not ready to record.
 Expose discs to extreme heat or high humidity.
 Expose discs to extreme rapid temperature or humidity changes.

-How do you fix a DVD rot?
+How do you ruin a DVD without evidence?

 An easy way to make discs unreadable is to just cut them in half with scissors.
 The polycarbonate is pretty soft and quite easy to cut.
 If you don’t want to bother actually cutting the discs in half (the center part can be pretty tough) then just cut slits from the outer edge towards the center.